tsivinsky/tsivinsky/README.md

 - spends money on mechanical keyboards and tech stuff while living with parents;
 - in constant fight with internal thoughts to burn his code to the ground;
 - can't finish any of projects;
+- my self-esteem is so low, that everytime someone finds it, it's called an archeological discovery;

 peace ✌️